ashutoshmjain/gita/src/mathuraChap09.md

 The Friend, who had recently learnt  "Abstract Algebra" jumped in now - group operation under addition dictates a color and it's anti-color put together must give us the "Identity" of the group - a "White" in this case.
 Simply because anti-color is "White" minus the color we see.

 There you go - said the Angel - this exactly is the anomaly.
-The general physics teaches us that a particle annihilates with it's anti-particle.
+The general physics teaches us a particle annihilates [^annihilation] with it's anti-particle.
 Whereas the truth is, they are complimentary.
 A color mixed with it's anti-color shade  gives us the White light.
 The "White" is thus the identity of the "group" of seven rainbow colors.
 We also say "White" is a quantum jump for it assimilates in it all the colors.
-And it represents the palette of colors.
-The reason physics concludes "annihilation" is simple - physics, being reductive tries to observe a single particle (or it's anti-particle).
-They are by definition inseparable.
-The moment physicists separate them , they both disappear! - a false impression of annihilation.
+And it represents the entire palette of colors.

 The complementarity gets evident when we study the "group" as a whole - a single system ... but we are digressing - Angel continued -  Let's get back to our group of seven colors and their singular identity in "White" - he took a pause to clear his throat - seven colors of the rainbow, along with the identity element "White" are what we say the expanse of "information".
 Keep in mind we assumed seven colors to keep our model simple.
 The truth is there are infinite color and anti-color combinations.
 Thus expanse of information is infinite.
 In fact every piece of information has infinite possible shades of interpretation.
 All the possible shades are collectively submerged into one "identity" - the White light.